ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 }
 ```

-We also need to add `cellFromInputList` function to the `ZkSimple` class.
-This function will be used to create a cell from the public inputs which will be sent to the contract.
+Next, we’ll add the `cellFromInputList` function to the `ZkSimple` class.
+This function is used to create a cell from the public inputs which will be sent to the contract.
 ```ts
  cellFromInputList(list: bigint[]) : Cell {
   var builder = beginCell();